GiovanniBillo/AP_homework_2/README.md

 - CMakeFile.txt configurations and code organization for both modules

 Tommaso Piscitelli:
+- Implementation of the entire statistics module
+- Tests for modules
+- CMakeFile.txt configurations and code organization

 # STATISTICS MODULE (Giovanni Billo)
 The module consists of a wrapper that eases the usage of Hossein Moein's DataFrame library [https://github.com/hosseinmoein/DataFrame].